 In 2020, when face to face interactions are being dropped in favor of more versatile online business endeavors, knowing the ins and outs of a wholesale selling strategy could be a lucrative business move.
-Read on to see comparisons between wholesale selling and other types, why you should get in on selling wholesale on Amazon, what the advantages and disadvantages are, and a step by step guide on how to start doing it.
+Read IO Scout's article to see comparisons between wholesale selling and other types, why you should get in on selling wholesale on Amazon, what the advantages and disadvantages are, and a step by step guide on how to start doing it.

-How Amazon wholesale works
+How Amazon Wholesale Works